 Comparing white paint colors on cabinets.
 Cloud White and White Dove.
 Kylie M Interiors Edesign with wood cabinets

-The WHITEST White Paint Colours
+The 5 WHITEST White Paint Colors

-That was a TON of info to digest and I didn’t even give you an appetizer.
+That was a TON of info to digest, and I didn’t even give you an appetizer.
 Let’s clean things up a bit…

 1. WARM WHITE